ELEVATE YOUR TEACHING

 This training program is based on scientific research, traditional yogic wisdom, and Dr Lauren Tober's decades of personal and clincial experience, so you'll find lots of references like this in the training.

 Is this course accredited?

-This short course is accredited with Yoga Alliance.
+This 6-hour training is accredited with Yoga Alliance.